marolAI/seams-workshop.github.io/02_session.md

 * https://automatetheboringstuff.com
 # Reading material min task lasting 1-3 minutes in pairs

+# Q & A session for 5 minutes
+***Definition:*** ***CSV*** files are simplified spreadsheets stored as plaintext files.
+Python’s csv module makes it easy to parse CSV files.
+***Definition:*** ***Jason*** is a format that stores information as JavaScript source code in plaintext files.
+Properties of CSV files:
+*	Don’t have types for their values—everything is a string
+*	Don’t have settings for font size or color
+*	Don’t have multiple worksheets
+*	Can’t specify cell widths and heights
+*	Can’t have merged cells
+*	Can’t have images or charts embedded in them

 ##  Part 1 <center>Working with CSV Files</center>
 **Reader Objects***
 To read data from a CSV file with the csv module, you need to create a Readerobject.
 A Reader object lets you iterate over lines in the CSV file.